aqafridi/Self_Driving_Car/README.md

 # Self_Driving_Car
 This is Self Driving Car hardware and  software repository for next generation robots.
-C++, python and matlab for prototyping.
+Using C++, python and matlab for prototyping.